3rdRingwood/3rdringwood.github.io/gdpr/index.md

 #### Agreed

-This Policy was agreed by the 3rd Ringwood Scout Group Executive on 21st May 2018
+This Policy was agreed by the 3rd Ringwood Scout Group Executive on 4th July 2025

-Signed: Alastair Duncan........Chairman         Date:   21st May 2018
+Signed: Jackie Noakes........Chairperson         Date:   4th July 2025